coglinev3/ansible-bender/README.md

       owner: nginx
       group: nginx
 ```
-You can build the example image with:
+And now you can build the example image with:

 ```sh
 ansible-bender build ./playbook.yml
 ```

+### Run the container

 After the image is successfully created you can start a new container with
 podman